Discover Swiss Financial Secrets That Maximize Your Money!

 4/5

 The technical security at Yapeal is good.
 They verify all their customers during the onboarding process.
-And they are emphasizing security for their transactions as well.
+They also emphasize security for their transactions.

 We already talked about depositor protection.
 Since they have a Fintech license, they have no depositor protection guarantee (no esisuisse).
 On the other hand, they are forced to deposit your money in the Swiss National Bank.
 So, the security will be about the same in case of bankruptcy.